DoctorLogicProduct/dltest/_pages/products/search-amplifier/search-amplifier.md

   component_css: feature
   class: content-multiplier__feature--2
   headline: "Track SEO Performance<sup>Beta</sup>"
   text: "Transparency is key to any successful partnership.
 With DoctorLogic, you know the exact ROI on your digital marketing efforts.
-Our SEO Performance Dashboard gives you real-time insights into keywords, Google search result rankings, and the value of your keyword rankings."
+Our SEO Performance Dashboard gives you real-time insights into keywords, Google search result rankings, search volume and the value of your keyword rankings."
   btn:
   img: "/img/products/search-amplifier/seo-performance.jpg"
   alt: "Track SEO Performance"